lambdaclass/concrete/ROADMAP.md

     `--minimize` exist: classify common failures into actionable categories such as missing callee theorem, stale source link, missing table entry, failed arithmetic bridge, insufficient frame fact, and spec/extraction mismatch.
+Add `concrete prove <file> <fn> --why <obligation_id>` (or an equivalent `--show-obligation --why` form) to explain why the obligation exists, which source span generated it, which facts are in scope, what evidence classes are allowed, and why automation did not close it.
     Diagnostics should point to the already-generated artifact or next action instead of introducing another parallel proof surface.
 15. Add proof-result caching once proof artifacts and fingerprints are stable.
     Cache key: toolchain version, source fingerprint, spec/proof link, obligation id, ProofKit version, backend engine version, and policy mode.